 How the Berkey Removes Bad Minerals and Leaves Good Minerals

-The Black Berkey filter elements remove bad minerals and leave the good minerals in the water through a process called ion exchange.
+The Black Berkey filter elements addresses bad minerals but leaves the good minerals in the water through a process called ion exchange.
 This process works just like magnets where opposite charges (negative and positive) attract and the same charges (negative and negative, positive and positive) reflect each other.
 The charges built within the Black Berkey filter elements attract bad minerals, but not good minerals, leaving behind the beneficial minerals in the water for you to drink.

 This ion exchange process is unique because Black Berkey filters have minuscule pores within a complex model of over six media types.
-This makes it nearly impossible for contaminants, bacteria, heavy metals and bad minerals to get through, so they get stuck in the filter.
+This makes it nearly impossible for contaminants to get through, so they get stuck in the filter.
 The Berkey system itself is a gravity flow system, which means it takes slightly longer for water to pass through because more contaminants are getting filtered out.
 So while other water filters may be quicker, they are likely not filtering as well as a Berkey.

 See for yourself how well Black Berkey filters work.